UkrainianCitizen/spring-hibernate-crm-system/README.md

  4. Deploy project on your local server.
 ## Note

-Project was built as a result of [Spring & Hibernate for Beginners Course](https://www.udemy.com/spring-hibernate-tutorial/learn/v4/overview).
+Project was built as a part of [Spring & Hibernate for Beginners Course](https://www.udemy.com/spring-hibernate-tutorial/learn/v4/overview).